johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  * state on / off
  * type

+When a button/joystick is triggered that state and type are sent over the local websocket connection to the Chrome app, where it will be translated into serial for the Arduino.

 ### Video demo of Angular webapp w/ Chrome app (Youtube)
 [![Capacita web app demo](http://img.youtube.com/vi/xqC8LIHCSGE/0.jpg)](https://www.youtube.com/watch?v=xqC8LIHCSGE)

+### Analytics

+We used Google Analytics to track usage during our trial run in 2015.
+We put tracking events on button management (adding/removing/positioning/keyboard trigger) on the stage and we tracked button/joystick trigger events.
+This data allowed us to see that users could figure out new features and what features they used the most.

+We watched saw one particular user who had a